aws-samples/aws-serverless-fullstack-swift-apple-carplay-example/README.md

 This is important as it allows frontend developers who are proficient in Swift to leverage their skills in building out the backend of their applications.
 It also enables an entire geneation of Swift engineers to build apps on AWS using their language of choice.

 This sample app is useful for iOS/CarPlay developers learning how to interact with backend services running on AWS.
 It is also beneficial for customers who want to build their backend infrastructure using Swift, regardless if there is an iOS front end component.
-Explore the CDK portion of this project to discover how to build and deploy Swift based Lambda functions to AWS.
+Explore the SAM portion of this project to discover how to build and deploy Swift based Lambda functions to AWS.

 ![Image description](images/carplay.jpg)